pemellquist/skypunch/README.md

 **6 - Define targets and notifiers**<br>

 Targets and notifiers can be defined in a provided config file and loaded into the database.
-An example file is provided and can be changed as needed.
+An example file is provided, *data.sql*, and can be changed as needed.

 *$mysql -u youruser -p < your_skypunch_directory/sql/data.sql*